-The average household active in a rewards program earns $622 a year in rewards points or miles, but doesn't redeem $205 of those earnings, according to a study last year from Colloquy and Swift Exchange.
-Credit card issuers are pocketing nearly a third of customers' earned rewards.
+The average household active in a rewards program doesn't redeem a third of the rewards they earn each year, according to a 2011 study from Colloquy and Swift Exchange.
+That includes credit card rewards.

 Of course, the point of getting a rewards credit card is to treat yourself to the perks of the rewards program.
-The best way to make sure you get the most out of your rewards credit card is to pick the right one, use it to your greatest advantage and avoid possible pitfalls such as leaving points on the table.
+The best way to make sure you get the most out of your rewards credit card is to pick the right one and make sure you pay it off each month.
+Then use it to your greatest advantage and avoid possible pitfalls such as leaving points on the table.

 Picking the right rewards credit card

 The first hurdle is to make sure the credit card and rewards program you choose fits your financial lifestyle.
 If you travel a lot in your free time, maybe a hotel or airline card is a good fit for you.
 A gas rewards credit card might be best for a road warrior.